Local acyclicity in $p$-adic cohomology: Unipotence and base change for n -modules over relative Robba rings

 where $\nabla_u$ is the `$u$-component' of the connection on $M$.
 It will be important for us to work with $\nabla$-modules that are not known \emph{a priori} to be free, and to still have a version of this result.
 Luckily, we will only need it in the case where $A=K\weak{\bm{x}}=K\weak{x_1,\ldots,x_d}$ is a free $K$-dagger algebra.
+We will keep the assumption that $K$ is discretely valued.

 \begin{theorem} Let $M$ be a projective $\nabla$-module over $\mathcal{R}^u_{K\weak{\bm{x}}}$, whose generic fibre $M\otimes \mathcal{R}_L^u$ is unipotent relative to $L$.
 Then $M$ is free, and admits a strongly unipotent basis relative to $K\weak{\bm{x}}$. \end{theorem}